Chinese burial money: Clay Kaiyuan Tongbao cash coins

-During the Tang dynasty period clay coins weren't exclusively produced as burial coins, as there was an area that was declared to be a form of "autonomous region" in what is today known as Hebei that at the time was under the dominion of Liu Rengong, a local warlord.
+During the Tang dynasty period clay coins were not exclusively produced as burial coins, as there was an area that was declared to be a form of "autonomous region" in what is today known as Hebei that at the time was under the dominion of Liu Rengong, a local warlord.
 Thus autonous region manufactured both clay cash coins and iron cash coins, Liu Rengong would then force the inhabitants of his territory to trade in their older bronze cash coins for these new low intrinsic value cash coins.
 This experiment is a rare case in the monetary history of China where clay cash coins were officially produced by a government for circulation and not exclusively for funeral use.

 Clay burial coins based on later cash coins

 Clay burial coins that imitate the cash coins of later periods are commonly found in more recent Chinese tombs.